Tudat/tudat/developerGuide/extendingJSON/enumerations.rst

 Name-based implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Custom implementations for the :literal:`to_json` and :literal:`from_json` functions of all the supported enumerations are provided in the :literal:`json_interface`.
 In this way, it is possible to convert :class:`json` objects of value type :jsontype:`string` to :literal:`enum` and vice versa.
 However, the string representation for each enum value has to be manually provided.
-Although it is possible to replace the enumeration value names by identical srings during compile time, this was deemed to complex and, additionally, the enumeration names used in Tudat are not always optimal.
+Although it is possible to replace the enumeration value names by identical strings during compile time, this was deemed to complex and, additionally, the enumeration names used in Tudat are not always optimal.
 For instance, consider this JSON file:

 .. code-block:: json
   :caption: :class:`bodies.h`